-Athletes in the IMT DMM agree to obey and accept the rules of the race and any related events and abide by the decision of any race official concerning the runner’s ability to safely complete the race.
+Athletes participating in the IMT Des Moines Marathon agree to obey and accept the rules of the race and any related events and to abide by the decision of any race official concerning the runner’s ability to safely complete the race.

-RULES AND REGULATIONS The following items are not permitted in the IMT DMM: dogs on leashes or other pets, skateboards, bicycles, roller blades, baby joggers* or any other types of vehicles.
-Bandit pacers or anyone participating in any portion of the race without a proper race number/bib will be removed from the course.
-These regulations are for the safety of the athletes participating in the race.
-The IMT DMM reserves the right to disqualify and remove anyone from the course at any time. *The Saturday events are stroller-friendly, meaning an adult may run, jog or walk with a stroller or wheelchair.
+RULES AND REGULATIONS The following items are not permitted in the IMT DMM: dogs on leashes or other pets, skateboards, bicycles, roller blades, baby joggers* or any other types of vehicles. *The Saturday events are stroller-friendly, meaning an adult may run, jog or walk with a stroller or wheelchair.

 PARTICIPATION Participating in a road race is a potentially hazardous activity.
 Athletes should be medically able and properly trained to participate in the IMT DMM.
 The athlete understands the risks associated with running this event, including, but not limited to, weather, traffic, course conditions and surfaces, falls and contact with other runners, volunteers or spectators.
 RRCA Guidelines for Safe Events.